Things to do in New Orleans with Teens- or Anyone!

 Old Ursiline Convent Museum

-This building is actually the oldest building still standing in the Mississippi Valley.
-Inside it is a museum, which at present has an exhibit about the history of the Catholic Church in New Orleans.
+This is actually the oldest building still standing in the Mississippi Valley.
+Inside, it is a museum, which currently has an exhibit about the history of the Catholic Church in New Orleans.

 The Cabildo